 Rub an inflated balloon against a piece of fur, wool or cotton.
 Does the balloon become charged?
 To see, bring the balloon near some tiny bits of paper as a test.
 What happens as you approach the pieces of paper?

 Try charging other materials by rubbing them together.
 The possibilities are limitless!
 As you test various pairs of materials, make a list of the pairs that seem to work best.

 When you rub a balloon with fur, wool, or cloth, does the balloon acquire a positive or negative charge?
 One way to find out is to produce a “test charge” by rubbing a rubber rod with fur.
 Benjamin Franklin’s named the charge on the rubber rod “negative” and the charge on the fur “positive.”
 This nomenclature remains with us to this day.
 With this in mind, devise a way to use the rubber rod to determine the nature of the charge on the balloon.

 The charge on an object may also be determined by consulting the triboelectric series, a ranking of materials based on their tendency to give up electrons.
-Examine this series, which can be found at:

 Key Concept: Like charges repel; unlike charges attract.